zalando/skipper/docs/kubernetes/ingress-usage.md

 ## Controlling HTTPS redirect

 Skipper Ingress can provide HTTP->HTTPS redirection.
-Enabling it and setting the status code used by default can be done with the command line options: -kubernetes-https-redirect and -kubernetes-https-redirect-code.
+Enabling it and setting the status code used by default can be done with the command line options: `-kubernetes-https-redirect` and `-kubernetes-https-redirect-code`.
 By using annotations, this behavior can be overridden from the individual ingress specs for the scope of routes generated based on these ingresses specs.

 Annotations:

-- zalando.org/skipper-ingress-redirect: the possible values are true or false.
+- `zalando.org/skipper-ingress-redirect`: the possible values are true or false.
 When the global HTTPS redirect is disabled, the value true enables it for the current ingress.
 When the global redirect is enabled, the value false disables it for the current ingress.
-- zalando.org/skipper-ingress-redirect-code: the possible values are integers 300 <= x < 400.
+- `zalando.org/skipper-ingress-redirect-code`: the possible values are integers `300 <= x < 400`.
 Sets the redirect
   status code for the current ingress.

 Example: